Open-Models-Startup/docs-vite/docs/guides/integration/create-with-sdk.md

     }
     ```

-- **`devToolsHeight`** - the console in the preview window is set to take 33% of the window's height (in the projects not powered by WebContainers).
+- **`devToolsHeight`** - the console in the preview window is set to take 33% of the window's height (in the projects not powered by iHub).
 You can change its height:

     ```js
     {